 If the labor contract is not put in writing within the aforementioned time frame, the terms of conditions shall be indicated by the employee and the employer shall bear the burden of proof.

 The labor contract must contain the following clauses:

-Description of services to be performed by employee, including location where services are to be performed
+- Description of services to be performed by the employee, including the location where services are to be performed

 Restrictive covenants (e.g. non-compete and confidentiality) can be enforced during an employment relationship, as long as they are agreed upon between the parties.

-Post-contractual restrictive covenants are not prohibited because they may be valid under specific circumstances (e.g. employees handling confidential/sensitive information), but they must meet the conditions of employee consent, of legitimate reason to protect employer’s business interest, of limited scope/timeframe and consideration (e.g. for employee to be compensated for the covenant).
+Post-contractual restrictive covenants are not prohibited because they may be valid under specific circumstances (e.g. employees handling confidential or sensitive information), but they must meet the conditions of employee consent, of legitimate reason to protect employer’s business interest, of limited scope/timeframe and consideration (e.g. for employee to be compensated for the covenant).

-There are 3 main categories of employment contracts:
+There are three main categories of employment contracts: